truongconghiep/CarND-Behavioral-Cloning/writeup.md

 #### Hiep Truong Cong

 In this project of Udacity Self-Driving Car Nanodegree I use a deep CNN to train a model to drive a car in a simulator provided by Udacity.
-First the car was driven by a human a round a track to collect data images und driving information for the training.
-Then a CNN model was trained with the collected data to drive itself around the track.
+First, the car was driven by a human around a track to collect data images and driving information for the training.
+Then the CNN model was trained with the collected data to drive itself around the track.

 ---